 The Public Warrants meet the conditions for equity classification in accordance with ASC 815-40.
 The Private Placement Warrants are accounted for as liabilities in accordance with ASC 815-40 and are presented within warrant liability on the consolidated balance sheets.
-As of December 31, 2023 and 2022, the aggregate value of the Private Placement Warrants was \$810 and \$337, respectively.
+As of December 31, 2024 and 2023, the aggregate value of the Private Placement Warrants was \$1,458 and \$810, respectively.
 The Private Placement Warrant liability was measured at fair value at inception and on a recurring basis, with changes in fair value presented within change in fair value of warrant liability in the consolidated statement of operations.

-As of December 31, 2022, the Private Placement Warrants were valued using a Black-Scholes Option Pricing Model, which is calculated using Level 3 inputs as of December 31, 2022.
-The primary unobservable input utilized in determining the fair value of the Private Placement Warrants was the expected volatility of the Class A Common Stock.
-As of December 31, 2023, the Private Placement Warrants were valued based on the per warrant price of the Public Warrants, subject to adjustments to account for differences in contractual terms between the Private Placement Warrants and the Public Warrants.
-The per warrant price of the Public Warrants as of December 31, 2023 was \$0.10.
+The Private Placement Warrants were valued based on the per warrant price of the Public Warrants, subject to adjustments to account for differences in contractual terms between the Private Placement Warrants and the Public Warrants.
+The per warrant price of the Public Warrants as of December 31, 2024 and 2023 was \$0.18 and \$0.10.